cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 * Any number of worker Pis with OS version Buster
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access

+SLURM will not install correctly if the Pis in the cluster are not OS Buster.

 If you have not yet set up your cluster to communicate with each other and would like an automated process, please see
 <https://cloudmesh.github.io/pi/tutorial/raspberry-burn-windows/> for automated
 burning of SD cards to create a quick configured cluster.
 We strongly recommend using this to configure the cluster because it will